slsdetectorgroup/cmake-subfolder-example/README.md

-# cmake-subfolder-example
+# Using slsDetectorPackage from a subfolder
-A simple example how to use the slsDetectorPackage as a subfolder
+A simple example how to use the slsDetectorPackage as a subfolder.